 Both are a bit of a drag but take around 45-50 mins in total.

-Again, another “London” airport that’s about as close to London as Paris (yes, I’m exaggerating a bit).
+Again, another “London” airport that’s about as close to London as Paris (yes, we’re exaggerating a bit).
 Catch the airport bus to the train station and hop on a train to central London or get the coach.
 Again, your options are fairly limited here.

 How to See London in One Day – Recommended London One Day Tours

-I have outlined all the things that you need to know to cover off what to see in London in one day but I know that sometimes it’s still nice to take a tour.
+We have outlined all the things that you need to know to cover what to see in London in one day but I know that sometimes it’s still nice to take a tour.
 If you do want to take a one day London tour, here are a couple of options that you should look at.